Approximating fixed size quantum correlations in polynomial time: Bose-symmetry via Schur-Weyl duality

 We require the decomposition of $\HSn$ as $\CSn$, $\GLH$ and $\CSn\times \GLH$-modules.
 For the reader's convenience, relevant mathematical background is provided in \autoref{sec:representation_theory}.

-While the decomposition of $\HSn$ as an $\GLH$-module yields the symmetric subspace component, in order to consider $\End{\CSn}{\SymH}$ as a full matrix algebra, we need to consider its decomposition as a $\CSn$-module.
-Thus, we introduce an additional step in the decomposition of $\HSn$ to argue on the computational complexity of $SDP_n^{Bose}(G)$.
+While the decomposition of $\HSn$ as a $\GLH$-module yields the symmetric subspace component, in order to consider $\End{\CSn}{\SymH}$ as a full matrix algebra, we need to consider its decomposition as a $\CSn$-module.
+Thus, we introduce an additional step in the decomposition of $\HSn$ to establish the computational complexity of $\Sdpbose(G)$.

-It is a known classical result, that any unital matrix $*$-algebra is isomorphic to a direct sum of full matrix algebras.
+It is a classical result that any unital matrix $*$-algebra is isomorphic to a direct sum of full matrix algebras.
 In what follows, we concretize this result in our specific setting and subsequently construct an explicit $*$-isomorphism.

 \begin{proposition} The space $\mathcal{B}:=\End{\CSn}{\SymH}$ is a unital matrix $*$-algebra. \end{proposition}